thegworld/gtx-browser/docs/speed/microbenchmark_regressions.md

 Due to their nature microbenchmarks are much more sensitive to changes in the underlying abstraction levels which can result in a large number of false positive alerts.
-Below are some of such changes relevant to Chromium.
+Below are some of such changes relevant to GTx Browser.

 ### AFDO rolls.